VariantSync/DiffDetective-Demo/INSTALL.md

 you probably downloaded the demo to a Windows directory but tried to use the Nix setup from WSL2.
 Please clone the demo to a directory within WSL2.
 For Windows users though, we recommend to use Docker instead of Nix.

+### Docker says my image was built 54 years ago.

+That is in purpose.
+Timestamps are not reproducible so we fixed the timestamp to the UNIX timestamp 1.